Pennsylvania Gambling Regulation

 The Keystone State, as Pennsylvania is also known, is the fifth most populous US state, with 13.1 million inhabitants as of 2021.
-The same year it accounted for approximately 3.7% of the national economy, with a nominal gross domestic product of $832 million.
+The same year it accounted for approximately 3.7% of the national economy, with a nominal gross domestic product of $832 billion.
 Tourism, manufacturing, mining, and agriculture are among the state’s key industries.

-Pennsylvania also has a well-developed gambling industry, with locals having legal access to various landbased and online betting activities, including casino gaming, sports wagering, lotteries, bingo, fantasy sports, and poker.
-As of the 2020/2021 fiscal year, the Keystone State is home to 14 retail casinos and 19 licensed online gambling sites.
+Pennsylvania also has a well-developed gambling industry, with locals having legal access to various land-based and online betting activities, including casino gaming, sports wagering, lotteries, bingo, fantasy sports, and poker.
+As of the 2020-2021 fiscal year, the Keystone State is home to 14 retail casinos and 19 licensed online gambling sites.

 Pennsylvania Landbased Gambling Laws